Solar-Punk-Ltd/comment-system/README.md

   address: string;
   timestamp: number;
   index: number;
-  chatTopic: string; // For the feed indentifier targetMessageId?: string; // For replies and reactions userTopic?: string; // These can be omitted if not needed signature?: string; // For user verification flagged?: boolean; // For UI filtering reason?: string;
+  topic: string; // For the feed indentifier targetMessageId?: string; // For replies and reactions signature?: string; // For user verification flagged?: boolean; // For UI filtering reason?: string;